Community Advisory Board

 Jeff has been in the technology field for more than 18 years and currently works at Cisco Systems.
 He was diagnosed with clival chordoma in 2003, and has since had four recurrences, all treated with surgery at the University of Pittsburgh Medical Center, followed by radiation at Massachusetts General Hospital.
 Jeff lives in Kansas, MO with his wife, Erin, and their three young daughters.
 He hosts an annual Golf Tournament and Bowling Event in support of the Foundation and is eager to help find a cure for chordoma by helping others with fundraising.
 For his efforts, Jeff was highlighted as one of our Featured Champions.

 Megan’s husband, Joe, was diagnosed with sacral chordoma in 2016.
 The Chordoma Foundation was instrumental in helping Megan and Joe navigate his diagnosis and treatment.
 Dr. Jean-Paul Wolinsky, then at Johns Hopkins, was able to remove the tumor en bloc with clean margins.
 During his journey, Megan served as Joe’s primary caregiver, and she is passionate about supporting patients and their families.
-As an outgrowth of their experience and other healthcare issues they have faced, Megan returned to school, receiving her certificate in Patient Advocacy through UCLA in December 2019.
+As an outgrowth of their experience and other healthcare issues they have faced, Megan returned to school, receiving her certificate in Patient Advocacy through UCLA in December 2019, and is now a Board Certified Patient Advocate (BCPA).
 Megan also holds a bachelor’s degree in International Politics and a master’s degree in International Finance from Georgetown University’s School of Foreign Service.
 Megan and Joe live in Atlanta, Georgia, with their two teenagers.
 She is an active member of the local community, including serving as the president of the Alumni Association at Marist School.
 Since Joe’s diagnosis, Megan has been an active member of the Chordoma Foundation’s capital campaign committee and worked on fundraising and awareness initiatives to support the Foundation’s goals.
 She is honored to be part of the Community Advisory Board and to help further the mission of the Chordoma Foundation.

 Tim is a Nurse Practitioner by background who works as an executive in a large healthcare system.
 His youngest daughter was diagnosed with a cervical chordoma at age 13 in 2013 and underwent both surgery and radiation treatments.
 In addition to his passion and commitment toward the Chordoma Foundation, he is also a board member for the Make-A-Wish® Foundation of Philadelphia, Northern Delaware & Susquehanna Valley.